Poor Oral Health and Physical Frailty

 In addition, they noted that, “Although causal associations cannot be fully established from our study, our findings suggest that dry mouth or accumulation of oral health problems could be powerful markers and predictors of frailty in older people.”

-The authors took steps to separate also looked at whether the associations between oral health and frailty were independent of other factors.
+The authors also looked at whether the associations between oral health and frailty were independent of other factors.
 They found a link between problems with oral health and frailty in aging adults.
 This was independent of socioeconomic and other factors such as smoking, socioeconomic position, and history of cardiovascular disease and diabetes.

 Read Next: Dental Insurance for Seniors